-BEd Degree In Elementary Education Middle Grades Mathematics
+B.Ed. in Elementary Education – Middle Grades Math

 Do you have a passion for mathematics and a desire to help train up the next generation of thinkers and problem-solvers?
-Are you seeking an education degree that provides a clear path to licensure?
+Are you seeking an education degree that can help you prepare for licensure?
 Do you want to gain the credentials needed to teach at a variety of grade levels?
 If that sounds like you, Liberty University’s Bachelor of Education (B.Ed.) in Elementary Education – Middle Grades Mathematics can help!
-Our program can help you become a licensed elementary school teacher as well as teach math at the middle school level.
+Our program is designed to help you pursue a career as a licensed elementary school teacher as well as teach math at the middle school level.

-Maybe your main goal is to work with children in kindergarten through 6th grade, but you want the flexibility to branch out into middle school teaching roles.
+Maybe your main goal is to work with children in elementary school, but you want the flexibility to branch out into middle school teaching roles.
 If so, Liberty’s bachelor’s in elementary education – middle grades math is a great option.

-Upon graduation from this program, you could go on to work in a private, public, or Christian school and stand out as an ethical and value-driven professional.
+Upon graduation from this program, you could potentially go on to work in a private, public, or Christian school as an ethical and value-driven professional.
 This degree provides core training in elementary education as well as the opportunity to pursue a middle grades mathematics endorsement.
-That way, you can develop a diverse skillset and pursue a variety of career opportunities.
+That way, you can develop a diverse skill set and pursue a variety of career opportunities.

 We are excited to partner with you as you take this important step in your academic journey.
 Partner with us and prepare to make a difference in the lives of your future students!